krishnanlab/teaching/2021-spring_compbio/course-activities-grading.md

 ### Expected final outcomes
 The outcomes of this semester-long project should include:
 1. Well-documented code to:
-    - download and process the data
+    - Download and process the data
-    - perform the computational analysis and generate all the results
+    - Perform the computational analysis and generate all the results
-    - visualize the results as various plots
+    - Visualize the results as multiple tables/plots
 2. Detailed final report containing the following sections:
     - Abstract
     - Introduction